JavedNissar/fingine/README.md

 # Principles

 1. Emphasize geographic and temporal flexibility with all features
-2. Provide a reasonably easy scripting environment
+2. Provide a reasonably easy environment to work in for scripting financial planning scenarios
 3. Emphasize performance in order to enable folks to iterate on their scripts quickly

 # Components